nats-io/nats.net.v1/README.md

 available and a 404 status message indicating the server did not have enough messages.
 You must make a pull request every time. **This is an advanced api**

-See the `JetStreamPullSubNoWaitUseCases` (TODO) in the JetStream samples for a detailed and runnable sample.
+See the `JetStreamPullSubNoWaitUseCases` in the JetStream samples for a detailed and runnable sample.

 **Expires In and Batch Size:**